scoutapp/scout_honeycomb/README.md

 # Get your Rails requests into Honeycomb

 In just two lines of code, bring wonderfully query-able events representing your Ruby on Rails web requests into [Honeycomb.io](https://honeycomb.io/) with the `scout_honeycomb` gem.
-The gem leverages the [Scout](https://scoutapp.com) Ruby gem, which gathers detailed performance on every web request, and sends those events direct to Honeycomb.
+The gem leverages the [Scout](https://scoutapp.com) Ruby gem - which gathers detailed performance on every web request - and sends those events direct to Honeycomb.

 A Scout account isn't required, but it certainly makes performance investigations more fun.